Financial-Times/upp-provisioners/README.md

 Contains the various provisioning projects used by the Universal Publishing Platform.
 See the relevant readme file of each project for more detail about each provisioner.

+### CircleCI Automated Builds

+Automated builds for the provisioner projects are triggered in [CircleCI](https://circleci.com/gh/Financial-Times/upp-provisioners/).
+The CircleCI configuration is located [here](https://github.com/Financial-Times/upp-provisioners/blob/master/.circleci/config.yml).

+Builds are triggered on commits and pull requests, and must pass to be able to merge into master.

+Only provisioners that have been updated and have CircleCI configuration defined will be built.

+To enable automated builds for new provisioner projects that contain a Dockerfile:

+- Copy the configuration from an existing job, eg: [upp-elasticsearch-provisioner](https://github.com/Financial-Times/upp-provisioners/blob/master/.circleci/config.yml#L108-L152)
+- Update the job name to match the name of the new provisioner

+No further changes should be required, as the job config is fully parameterised.

 ### Provisioners

 - [upp-concept-publishing-provisioner](https://github.com/Financial-Times/upp-provisioners/tree/master/upp-concept-publishing-provisioner)